opensource-observer/oss-directory/README.md

 # oss-directory

-Open source projects often consist of many different artifacts (e.g. git repositories, npm packages, Open Collective collectives).
+Open source projects often consist of many different artifacts (e.g. git repositories, npm packages, smart contracts, Open Collective collectives).
 With this repository, we'd love to crowdsource these artifacts so that we can better analyze their impact in the open.

 In this repository, you'll find schemas for defining artifacts, as well as the crowd-sourced data for open source projects.